Goraw11/SQL-Final-Project/cleaning_data.md

 What issues will you address by cleaning the data?
-The issues to address by cleaning the data are to make the data more user-friendly, readable, and efficient to work with.
+The issues to address by cleaning the data are to make the data more user-friendly, usable, and efficient to work with.

+Broadly speaking, these were the Data cleaning techniques which I applied:
+Missing values - for example, removing NULL entries) Removing Anamolies - example, removing outliers Removing duplicates
+Data relevance - ensuring that the fields are relevant

 1. From table analytics, to divide the unit price by 1,000,000 Query used: